 Again, that depends a lot on your unique circumstances, however, unsecured business loans can be a suitable loan option for new limited companies since they don’t require the use of assets as collateral, and many young businesses find that they are without assets during their initial growth period.

-In fact, the government start up loan scheme is specifically targeted to businesses under the age of 3.
+In fact, the government Start Up Loan scheme is specifically targeted to businesses under the age of 3.
 They provide up to £25,000 in funding, as an unsecured loan, with the interest rate set at 6%.

 Yes, unsecured business loans usually impact credit scores.
 In general, if repayments are made on time, efficiently, and consistently, an unsecured business loan could, over time, have a positive impact on the company’s credit score.